 Broken or jammed parts inside of the gun’s working mechanisms

 I am often asked for advice on gun safes for holding firearms that must be readily accessible for defense, yet must not be accessible by children.
-I am not in the “safe” industry, so rather than discuss brands, I will offer some ideas for you to ponder.
+I am not in the “safe” industry, so rather than discuss brands, I will offer some ideas for you to ponder about Gun Safes and Children.

 Our goal is to keepour kids as safe as possible while having defensive tools as handy as possible.
 Please think about how you would feel if you kiddo’s friend (whose parents allowed him to play violent video games) discovers your gun and playfully/accidently shoots your kiddo to death.
 Think about it.
 This horrible outcome would be compounded by the inability to release your pain by having a single bad person to blame.
 How do we reduce the probability of an event like this taking place?